Lrs121/SmolXP/README.md

-# SmolXP
+# SmolXP (ARCHIVED)

-## Work on this has been paused indefinitely, and I don't think I'll return to it at all.
+## Archival Notice
-**I don't want to work on this anymore, I seriously don't.** This project was just the result of me messing around with nLite for the first time.
-This project got an amount of attention it should of never deserved.
-Someone could of easily replicated what this project does within 5 minutes, and I also don't want to be the known as the person who slimmed Windows XP down as far as I could while making it still functional.
+**This project has been archived.** This was just the result of me messing around with nLite for the first time.
+Someone can easily replicate what this project does within 5 minutes, and I also don't want to be the known as the person who slimmed Windows XP down as far as I could while making it still functional.
 I cannot believe that out of all of my projects, *this one* was the most popular.
-I really hate that fact.
-Every other project I've made has gotten no attention, but this one got all of it.
+I also feel like deleting it but still deciding.

-**If you want to see stuff that I actually put proper time and work into, then please look at my other projects.** This project is just really small modifications in nLite that anyone could do easily, so please stop liking this.
-It's nothing special or even anything impressive.
-If you really want to continue this project yourself, fork it.
-I'm not going to work on this anytime in the future from what I can see.
+**If you want to see stuff that I actually put proper time and work into, then please look at my other projects.** This project is just really small modifications in nLite that anyone could do easily.
+It's nothing special or even anything impressive. **PLEASE**, I beg of you, go check out my other projects on my profile or either check out my best project so far, [LUM/MARINER](https://github.com/AFellowSpeedrunner/LUM-MARINER), which could do with some contributions.

-### 10th of August 2024 update:

-Right, you guys can **stop liking this** now.
-I really don't see why anyone should like this, even from a user standpoint.
-I'm sorry if this sounds very rude of me or anything.

-**PLEASE**, I beg of you, go check out my other projects on my profile or either check out my best project so far, [LUM/MARINER](https://github.com/AFellowSpeedrunner/LUM-MARINER), which could do with some contributions.

 ## Description
 SmolXP is a compact version of Windows XP designed for use on low-performance computers or as a disposable operating system for testing purposes.
 Its small ISO and installation size make it suitable for use on older computers with limited resources.